staysgt/ThreeTriosGame/docs/README.md

 still does not work, but our views work with handling clicks, just not representing a card played to the grid.
 But, our controller does work between two machine players, and we were able to get the views to represent this, in the main method.

+## Extra Credit Command Line

+As previously enter in the two strategies you want to use or enter human for no strategy.
+NEW: following these type in either 'reverse' or 'fallenace' or both to play these game modes.
+Order does not matter.